MUZUIXIAOHAI/Udacity-P2/writeup_zhong.md

 the 8th image might be difficult to classify because the road sign is similar to the No passing road sign ,and the image's background is black.

+I print the sample image for each class ,so I can compare the diference with the taining images.

 other images work well for the model.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).